Log-linear models of migration flows

 Since the flows were observed directly in 1976, there are several ways to evaluate the suitability of the method of offsets for predicting the data.
 One simple method is to inspect visually the ratios of the association multiplicative components, as demonstrated in Table 4.
 Another method is to use the inferential tests and information measures reported by the log-linear procedures.
 These would be testing the hypothesis that the structure of the migration flows, i.e., the interaction parameters, did not change from 1973 to 1976.
 In the example reported in Table 10, the corresponding G2 statistic is equal to 5,914 (df=25), and the hypothesis that the auxiliary data represent the same migration process as the observed data must be rejected.
 The final method, of those suggested here, relies on the standard R2 and MAPE statistics to assess the fit between the observed and the predicted flows.
 These are reported in Panel A of Table 10 and are equal to 0.97 and 8.36, respectively.
 These statistics, as well as the ratios in Table 4, suggest this application of the method of offsets offers a set of estimates for the migration flows in 1976 that may be quite satisfactory.

 The importance placed on the goodness-of-fit statistics depends on the quality of the observed flows used as inputs to the method of offsets.
 If the method is to be useful in a practical situation, it must be applicable when the inter-regional flows are not directly observed.
 In the absence of flow data, the method would still require pre-estimates of the marginal totals.
-Furthermore, if the method is implemented as illustrated in Appendix 4 (available on the Tools for Demographic Estimation website), initial estimates of the inter-regional flows are required.
+Furthermore, if the method is implemented as illustrated in Appendix 4, initial estimates of the inter-regional flows are required.
 Therefore, the pre-estimates of the row and column totals would need to be distributed across the internal cells of the flow matrix so they add up to the respective marginal totals.
 Table 11, Panel A, presents a typical scenario, albeit continuing to use the marginal totals from the Netherlands 1976 data, which were observed.
 A simple solution is to distribute the flows according to the independence model, i.e., , which results in the initial estimates of the flows displayed in Panel B of Table 11.

 As long as the initial inter-regional flows add up to the marginal totals, the predicted flows are not affected by the method used to distribute the flows within the cells.
 This is true because the flows will be predicted, ultimately, from the auxiliary data through the method of offsets, using the iterative proportional fitting algorithm (Agresti 1990; Deming and Stephan 1940).
 In other words, the initial estimates of the 1976 Netherland flows, used as input to the offsets log-linear model, could be the internal cells of Table 1, Panel B, or those in Table 11, Panel B. Either set of initial estimates would yield the predicted flows that are reported in Table 10, Panel A.